yureek/S-HealthStack.github.io/pages/portal-guide/study-management/role-based-access-control (team table).md

     <td style="text-align: center;">No</td>
   </tr>
 </table>
-> Only the first person to create a health stack account gets assigned the `Team Admin` team role.
+> Only the first person to create a Samsung Health Stack account gets assigned the `Team Admin` team role.
 Accounts for all others are team member accounts.

 # Study Roles